The cover of the Calypso Association 50th anniversary magazine on which I had the privilege of working as editor.

 As with the playwrights and screenwriters, the listing of

 Calypso song writers may will take a good long while, building sloooowly over time as I gather information and as I find time to upload the information I already have.
 Part of the challenge is that while we know the names of the artistes, the writers often exist somewhere in the wings, out of the spotlight (sometimes deliberately so).
 Often, even today, there are no liner notes (a pet peeve of mine since well-written liner notes enhance the listening experience for me).
 So, more than any of my lists, this one promises to be a challenge.
-If you know who wrote the classic tracks (the year and who sung them) going all the way back, don’t hesitate to whisper in my ‘ear’.
-I think Antigua and Barbuda has produced some classic calypsos and they dripped from somebody’s pen; and those guys and gals deserve a bit of the spotlight, wouldn’t you say?
-UPDATE!
-Dorbrene O’Marde’s Nobody Go Run Me is helping me fill in some of the blanks; if you’re a calypso lover, you really should check it out.
+In a number of cases, I’m not 100% sure about the songwriting credits (so if anyone knows, for sure – i.e. with proof, please email email@example.com).
+I think Antigua and Barbuda has produced some classic calypsos (and noteworthy songs in other genres) and they dripped from somebody’s pen; and those guys and gals deserve a bit of the spotlight, wouldn’t you say?

-Marcus Christopher- over 300 calypsos written: incuding several which won the Calypso Monarch competition like Short Shirt’s Carnival on the Moon, Beatles MBE, No Place Like Home and Heritage (1964), Technical School, Black Like Me, and The World Needs Love; Zemakai’s Tribute to Radio Antigua and Fidel Castro (1961); King Canary’s Gem of the Caribbean and Slapping Hands (1960) and Island People Names and Immigration Bill (1962).
-Also many that while not winners are memorable, such as Short Shirt’s Parasites (1963) and Sleepy’s Under the Carpet.
+Marcus Christopher– over 300 calypsos written: incuding several which won the Calypso Monarch competition like Short Shirt’s Carnival on the Moon (1969), Beatles MBE (1965), No Place Like Home (1964) and Heritage (1964), Technical School (1971), Black Like Me (1971); Zemakai’s Tribute to Radio Antigua and Fidel Castro (1961); King Canary’s Gem of the Caribbean and Slapping Hands (1960) and Island People Names and Immigration Bill (1962).
+Also many that while not winners are memorable, such as Short Shirt’s Parasites (1963) and Anguilla Crisis (1969) and Sleepy’s Under the Carpet.
+Christopher died in 2015.

-Toriano ‘Onyan’ Edwards – One fourth of the original groundbreaking Antiguan jam/soca band Burning Flames and later a solo act and four time calypso monarch (1997, 1998, 1999, 2000); Onyan has attracted controversy for lyrics deemed offensive by some (I for instance wrote an article critical of 2012′s Kick een she back doh and there were calls by women’s groups to ban the song) and not for the first time; anyone remember such classics as Man fu Whorehouse and Baby Food off the Baby Food album?
-But with songs like Crazy Man, Old Fire Stick, Life in the Ghetto, Nice and Slow and even the named controversial songs he remains (at this writing) a crowd favourite and road march winner.
+Toriano ‘Onyan’ Edwards – One fourth of the original groundbreaking Antiguan jam/soca band Burning Flames and later a solo act and four time calypso monarch (1997, 1998, 1999, 2000); Onyan has attracted controversy for lyrics deemed offensive by some (I for instance wrote an article critical of 2012’s Kick een she back doh – loved by fans who assured it the road march win, and decried by women’s groups) and not for the first time; anyone remember such classics as Man fu Whorehouse and Baby Food off the Baby Food album?
+But with songs like Crazy Man, Old Fire Stick, Life in the Ghetto, Nice and Slow and even the named controversial songs he remains a crowd favourite and road march winner.

-Stanley Humphreys – a frequent Short Shirt collaborator beginning with 1980s Summer Festival album, continuing wtih 1981′s Dance with Me Album including songs like Nationalism and We have got to Change, and ongoing; also in 1981 Pledge.
+Stanley Humphreys – a frequent Short Shirt collaborator beginning with 1980s Summer Festival album, continuing wtih 1981’s Dance with Me Album including songs like Nationalism and We have got to Change, and ongoing; also in 1981 Pledge (as confirmed by the artiste himself).

 Joseph ‘Calypso Joe’ Hunte – His classic “Bum Bum” became, in 1970, the first homegrown winner of the Antigua and Barbuda calypso road march title.
 Other well known tracks composed and (I believe) written by Joe include: 1971’s ‘Educate the Youths’ and ‘Recorded in History’ with which he won the Calypso Monarch crown; ‘War’, ‘A Nation to Build, A Country to Mould’, and 1972’s ‘Life of a Negro Boy’.